The right blogging tools can make or break your blog-based business.

 Another great feature is that you can still compose new emails while the inbox remains hidden, so you don’t have to worry about new emails popping up and stealing your attention.
 You can also assign a frequency limit on how many times you want to check your email in a day—plus allocate specific time limits for each email.

 Marketing.
-Like it or not, recent blogging statistics illustrate that you’ve got to promote your content if you hope to build an engaged audience.
+Like it or not, recent blogging statistics illustrate that you’ve got to promote your content if you hope to build an engaged audience—and the right blogging tools can help you do that much more effectively than ever before.

 While I’ll be the first to tell you stick with free email marketing tools like Mailchimp as you’re just getting started—that won’t be the best blogging tool for growing your email list in the long-term as your business scales and you can afford invest in blogging tools like ConvertKit that’ll do more to create things like automations & sequences that can generate revenue from your email list while you sleep.